atulvarshneya/quantum-computing/README.md

 -------------------
 A number of utility functions to manipulate gates - combine sequentially applied, or parallelly applied gates into a single gate, check for unitarity, inverse.

 Easy to follow documentation with tutorial introduction.
-See qclib/qclib-doc.txt.
+See qclib-doc.txt (https://github.com/atulvarshneya/quantum-computing/blob/master/qclib-doc.txt).

 Code for [automated] regression tests also serves as examples to quickly learn qclib.